secretstartups/handbook/content/handbook/support/gratis-support.md

 ### Options on the webform

-The gratis support webform shows the following options, which are described in detail below:
+The gratis support webform has the following options, which are described in detail in each section below.

-screenshot

 ### a prospect